 The Assessment of Lescol in Renal Transplant (ALERT) study randomized 2102 renal transplant recipients to fluvastatin or placebo.
-There was a non-significant 17% reduction in the combined primary endpoint (cardiac mortality, nonfatal myocardial infarction or coronary intervention procedures) but a significant reduction in cardiac death or myocardial infarction (43, 44).
-Furthermore, a post hoc analysis suggested that earlier initiation of statins posttransplant was associated with greater benefit (45).
-However, a recent small study found no benefit of statin therapy on coronary calcification in renal transplant patients (46).
-Furthermore, as with pre-end stage CKD patients there did not appear to be any benefit from statin therapy on progression of renal disease or graft loss in statin treated transplant recipients (47).
-Thus, following renal transplant patients should be considered for statin therapy for CVD risk reduction, but not for graft preservation.
-Several of the statins have drug interactions, particularly with cyclosporine, thus providers must be aware of dose and drug restrictions (Table 3).
+There was a nonsignificant 17% reduction in the combined primary endpoint (cardiac mortality, nonfatal myocardial infarction, or coronary intervention procedures) but a significant reduction in cardiac death or myocardial infarction (48, 49).
+Furthermore, a post hoc analysis suggested that earlier initiation of statins posttransplant was associated with greater benefit (50).
+A small study found no benefit of statin therapy on coronary calcification in renal transplant patients (51) albeit coronary calcium scores are not a good index of the benefits of statins (52).
+Furthermore, as with preend stage CKD patients there did not appear to be any benefit from statin therapy on progression of renal disease or graft loss in statin treated transplant recipients (53).
+Thus, renal transplant patients should be considered for statin therapy for CVD risk reduction, but not for graft preservation.
+Several of the statins have drug interactions, particularly with cyclosporine, thus providers must be aware of dose and drug restrictions (Table 4).

-Table 2.
+Table 3.
 Use of Statins in Various CKD Subgroups

 Patient population Statin indicated?
 Yes/no

-Microalbuminuria No
+Microalbuminuria Unclear

 CKD 1-4 Yes

 Nephrotic syndrome Unclear

 Dialysis patients No

 Renal transplant recipients Yes

-In the absence of any other indication
+in the absence of any other indication